odissii/odissii-app/README.md

     my_gmail_username
     my_oauth_client_secret
     my_oauth_client_id
-6. You will need to sign up for accounts with the Cloudinary as well and replace the FeedbackFormView and AddPerson in the componentDidMount function.
+6. You will need to sign up for accounts with the Cloudinary as well and input credentials in the FeedbackFormView and AddPerson in the componentDidMount function.
     Cloudinary: https://cloudinary.com/documentation/react_integration
 7. ``npm run server``
 8. Now that the server is running, start the client ``npm run client``